jtablesaw/tablesaw/docs/userguide/crosstabs.md

 Actually, percents is a misnomer.
 The results produced are the proportions in decimal format.
 To get percent-formatted output we use a different NumericColumnFormatter.

 ```
-whoPercents.columnsOfType(ColumnType.NUMBER) // format to display as percents
+whoPercents.columnsOfType(ColumnType.DOUBLE) // format to display as percents
                 .forEach(x ->
                 ((NumberColumn)x).setPrintFormatter(NumberColumnFormatter.percent(0)));
 ```